 The base part of the mix uses Gluten Free Alchemist Rice-Free Blend B, which I use for many recipes… For those who don’t already have it mixed up at home, I would recommend giving it a try.
 There is an alternative commercial brand produced by the Free From Fairy which has similar qualities.

-But for those who want to go down the standard route, using a supermarket brown gluten free flour blend should work fine (although I can’t guarantee the texture or flavour will be exactly the same).
-Just make sure to check whether the blend already contains xanthan gum and if it does, make the adjustments as stated in the recipe.
+But for those who want to go down the standard route, using a supermarket brown gluten free flour blend should work fine.
+I can’t guarantee the texture or flavour will be exactly the same and testing with Doves brown bread flour did result in a dryer crumb.
+If the blend contains rice flour, I would advise adding a little additional liquid (about 15 ml) to compensate.
+And be sure to check whether the blend already contains xanthan gum too.
+If it does, make the adjustments as stated in the recipe.

 To the base blend, you will also need to add additional Buckwheat flour.
 This is important.
 Whatever other blend you use, don’t miss this ingredient.
 It brings a dark earthiness that helps the overall experience of ‘malt’.